htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 from 1 machine per hour, but to avoid initiating new draining if there are 20 completely defragmented machines or 10 machines in a draining state.
-A full description of each configuration variable used by the *condor_defrag* daemon may be found in the :doc:`/admin-manual/configuration-macros` section.
+A full description of each configuration variable used by the *condor_defrag* daemon may be found in the :ref:`admin-manual/configuration-macros:condor_defrag configuration file macros` section.

 By default, when a machine is drained, existing jobs are gracefully evicted.
 This means that each job will be allowed to use the remaining